4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 The `VP Get names` command <!-- REF #_method_.VP Get names.Summary -->returns a collection of all defined "names" in the current sheet or in the scope designated by the *scope* parameter<!-- END REF -->.

-Pass the the name of the 4D View Pro area in *vpAreaName*.
+Dans *vpAreaName*, passez le nom de la zone 4D View Pro.
 Si vous passez un nom inexistant, une erreur est retournée.

 You can define where to get the names in *scope* using either the sheet index (counting begins at 0) or the following constants: